Tou7and/awesome-icd-coding/2021/Kaur-etal-review/README.md

 ### Pre-processing
-There are several pre-processing techniques, the most 3 popular are Tokenization, Removal of stop words/non-alphabetical, and Lowercase conversion. <br>
+There are several pre-processing techniques.
+Top 3 popular are Tokenization, Removal of stop words, and Lowercase conversion. <br>
 There are 4 of the works provide no information about pre-processing, so the denominator is actual 34. <br>

 | name                                                 |   counts |
 |:-----------------------------------------------------|---------:|
 | Tokenization                                         |       19 |